 Wells Fargo, after reviewing THQ’s receivables and inventories, informed the maker of “Saints Row” games on Oct.
-16 that it had borrowed too much under terms of the loan, the Agoura Hills, California-based company said yesterday in a regulatory filing (THQI).
+16 that it had borrowed too much under terms of the loan, the Agoura Hills, California-based company said yesterday in a regulatory filing (THQI:US).

 The company repaid $5.6 million of the $21 million it had borrowed to stay in compliance, according to the filing, and three weeks later, on Nov.
 7, Wells Fargo told THQ it had defaulted on the credit facility after borrowing too much on one or more occasions.